 Pre- or corequisite(s): None.

-Intended to be the final step of a student’s research concentration in the sociology major, this course is devoted to the completion of a final research project.
-This course is intended as a vehicle by which a student will demonstrate advanced library and data collection skills, and interpretation and written analysis of primary data in a particular sociological subject area.
+Intended to be the final step in the sociology research concentration, students will complete a final research project.
+Students demonstrate advanced library and data collection skills, and interpretation and written analysis of primary data in a particular sociological subject area.